 The best way to verify income is by using the IRS DRT (Data Retrieval Tool) that is part of FAFSA on the Web which can be found at www.fafsa.ed.gov.
 If you are unable or choose not to use the IRS DRT, and your application is selected for verification, you must submit to the school a 2014 IRS Tax Return Transcript - not a copy of the income tax return.

 To obtain an IRS Tax Return Transcript, go to www.IRS.gov and click on the "Get a tax transcript for your Tax Records" link.
-Then, click on "Get Transcript Online" and follow the on screen instructions to print your tax return transcript.
+Then, click on "Get Transcript Online" and follow the on screen instructions to have your tax return transcript mailed to you.
 Make sure to request the "IRS Tax Return Transcript".
 You will need your Social Security Number, date of birth, and the address on file with the IRS (normally, this will be the address used when the 2014 IRS Federal Tax Return was filed).
 It takes two to three weeks for IRS income information to be available for electronic IRS tax return filers, and up to eight weeks for paper IRS tax return filers.

 Extensions on tax returns - If an individual is required to file a 2014 income tax return and has been granted a filing extension by the IRS, the following documents must be provided:

 - A copy of the IRS Form 4868, "Application for Automatic Extension of Time to File a U.S. Individual Income Tax Return," that was filed with the IRS for tax year 2014; and

 Amended tax returns - If an individual filed an amended IRS income tax return for tax year 2014, you must provide both of the following:

 - A signed copy of the original 2014 IRS income tax return that was filed with the IRS; and

 - A signed copy of the 2014 IRS Form 1040X, "Amended U.S. Individual Income Tax Return," that was filed with the IRS.